-Klamath blue-green algae, the most nutrient-dense substance on the planet, provides amino acids, vitamins, minerals, super-antioxidants, enzymes, chlorophyll, precursors for hormones and neurotransmitters etc. Exceptionally rich in phenylethylamine (PEA), the amino acid we produce naturally in the brain when we feel happy, calm and focussed, PEA is a neuro-regenerative molecule proven to improve attention, mental acuity and mood.
+Klamath blue-green algae, the most nutrient-dense substance on the planet, provides amino acids, vitamins, minerals, super-antioxidants, enzymes, chlorophyll and precursors for hormones and neurotransmitters such as serotonin.
+Exceptionally rich in phenylethylamine (PEA), the amino acid we produce naturally in the brain when we feel happy, calm and focussed, PEA improves attention, mental acuity and mood.

 A recent study with menopausal women, who received PEA rich extracts from Klamath showed significantly improved psychological profiles over the control group.
 They reported a consistent change in their quality of life, for mood and anxiety (3).

 Angelica sinensis, also known as ‘female ginseng’ has long been considered as the “female’s friend” and used for centuries in Chinese medicine for regulating the female hormonal system.